Welcome to today's edition of the Rush 24-7 podcast.

 You have anonymity and privacy.

-You can also call 877-379-888.
+You can also call 877-379-8888.

-And I I understand probably everything that you think and feel as we do this once a day, once a year.
+And I understand probably everything that you think and feel as we do this once a day, once a year.

-You have every year you have rallied, every year you banded together.
+You have, every year you have rallied.

-Banded together in groups, sometimes anonymously, but every year you outdo the previous year.
+You banded together in groups, sometimes anonymously, but every year you outdo the previous year.

-No complaining, no just nothing but total support.
+No complaining, just nothing but total support.

 I don't know how to express our gratitude other than to thank you very much for participating in this that we do one day a year.